 To achieve that, design principal Bill Sabatini and his team chose materials in keeping not just with the natural beauty of New Mexico, but also in keeping with the history of the region; forged with the power of human perseverance and the railroad.

-Our beams feature prominently in the ballroom area
+Beams from Barron Designs feature prominently in the ballroom area.

 Wood is one such material, and features prominently in the redesign of the ACC.
 In fact, the ballrooms all feature dozens of beams overhead, blending with the lighting to create a beautiful and practical ceiling space.